 Veterinarians See How Pets Benefit Elderly

-Dr. Michelle Radwanski, a well-known veterinarian at Argonne Animal Hospital in Lemont, Illinois (www.argonneanimalhospital.com) sees firsthand the benefits of pets in her 18 years of practice.
+Dr. Michelle Radwanski, a well-known veterinarian at Argonne Animal Hospital in Lemont, Illinois, has seen firsthand the benefits of pets in her 18+ years of practice.

 Social Interaction and Well-Being

 Exercising the pet can be as easy as using a laser pen.
 The cat can be stimulated and get that activity they need without major effort from the older person.
-If the elder family member can walk the process of walking a dog can be good for both the pet and the person.
-Dr. Radwanski suggests adopting an older dog which won’t pull the person as they walk.
+If the older family member can walk, the process of walking a dog can be good for both the pet and the person.
+Radwanski suggests adopting an older dog that won't pull the person as they walk.

 Families Should Consider Pet's Health as Well

-Many studies have shown that people who live with animals have lower blood pressure, lower triglycerides and lower cholesterol than those living without.
+Many studies have shown that people who live with animals have lower blood pressure, lower triglycerides, and lower cholesterol than those living without.
 Depression is also lessened.
-This can be a good match for both the human and the animal.
+This can be a good match for both humans and animals.

 Long-Term Care Facilities and Pets

 Many assisted living facilities allow pets to live with the residents.
-Nursing homes allow visits for pets which cheer the residents.
-If a person is living at home while receiving extended care services that dog or cat really becomes part of the caregiving team.
+Nursing homes allow visits for pets which cheers the residents.
+If a person is living at home while receiving extended care services, that dog or cat really becomes part of the caregiving team.